sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ### Search Data

 The standard option for an OpenStreetMap search service is called [Nominatim](https://nominatim.org/).
-It uses ElasticSearch under the hood, which again is a bit heavy duty for Sandstorm.
-I asked myself, "what is the sqlite of search?"
-It turns out the answer is... sqlite!
-There is a [plugin called fts5](https://sqlite.org/fts5.html) that performs reasonably well on Desert Atlas for searching names in the database.
-Desert Atlas does not yet support address search, so it remains to be seen how well suited fts5 is for that.
+It uses Elasticsearch under the hood, which again is a bit heavy duty for Sandstorm.
+I asked myself, "what is the SQLite of search?"
+It turns out the answer is...
+SQLite!
+There is a [plugin called FTS5](https://sqlite.org/fts5.html) that performs reasonably well on Desert Atlas for searching names in the database.
+Desert Atlas does not yet support address search, so it remains to be seen how well suited FTS5 is for that.

 To generate the search database, I [decide what I want to extract](https://github.com/orblivion/desert-atlas/blob/658b5f3fb4fbd5dc86d2c4cf27b3a7d1200cba6f/generate-data/extract_search.py) from the raw protobuf for a given region using [pyosmium](https://osmcode.org/pyosmium/).
 The result is saved to a CSV that gets bundled with the pmtiles file for the same region.
-When a user downloads a region inside Desert Atlas, the CSV is imported into the grain's sqlite search database.
+When a user downloads a region inside Desert Atlas, the CSV is imported into the grain's SQLite search database.

 In addition to searching within downloaded regions, I decided that it would be useful to have cities and large towns built into the app so that the user can search for their city *before* they download any regions.
 This makes it easier for users to orient themselves and find which region they want to download.
 For this part, I used a pre-baked non-OSM database called [GeoNames](http://download.geonames.org/export/dump/) as a shortcut.